gaalcaras/mailingListScraper/README.md

 The spiders accept arguments from the command line.
 You can combine them to adjust the scope of your crawl.

-Say I only care about the metadata of the emails, but I want to collect the data of all the mailing lists in the Hypermail archive:
+Say I only care about the metadata of the emails sent in 1995, but I want to crawl all the lists in the Hypermail archive:

 ```
-scrapy crawl hypermail -a mlist=all -a body=false
+scrapy crawl hypermail -a mlist=all -a body=false -a year=1995
 ```

 #### mlist